 By default, the answer options to multiple-choice questions appear in random order when presented to candidates.
 If there is a logical order to your answer options, make sure to uncheck the "Shuffle answers" box located in the bottom right of your answer module:

-If the same answer options appear for multiple questions in your test, you should also uncheck the "Shuffle answers" box.
+If the same answer options appear for multiple questions in your test, you should uncheck the "Shuffle answers" box for all relevant questions.
 This makes it easier for candidates to select their answers.

 Introducing answers to multiple response questions